Constant Curvature Curve Tube Codes for Low-Latency Analog Error Correction: Numerical Experiments

-Finally, Fig. \ref{fig:accuracy} shows the C3T source estimation accuracy at 10 dB SNR for all dimensions and feature sets.
-The highest accuracy at 10 dB SNR is achieved using the Raw Observation, TP, or a combination of these two features.
-In general, the accuracy seems to improve as the number of dimensions increases, however for the case of $n = 100$ dimensions the accuracy is lower for the TP features and the Raw+TP combination.
-This is probably because of not properly optimizing the learning rate and/or insufficient number of epochs, which could also explain the lower SDR levels for $n = 100$ in Fig. \ref{fig:performance}.
+In general, the accuracy seems to improve as the number of dimensions increases, however, for the case of $n = 100$ dimensions, the accuracy is lower for the TP features and the RAW+TP combination.
+This could be a result of not properly optimizing the learning rate, and/or an insufficient number of epochs.
+This also explains the generally lower SDR levels for $n = 100$ in Fig. \ref{fig:perf_n20n40n100}.
+We did an experiment with doubling the hidden MLP layers and this resulted in a modest performance improvement of $1.5$ dB for $n = 100$.

+Here, it is instructive to compare our proposed C3T codes with the non-linear analog codes such as the $1$:$2$ Archimedes' spiral mapping \cite{Hekland2009}, where uniformly i.i.d. source samples are mapped to a point on the double Archimedes' spiral generating a two-dimensional symbol.
+Fig.~\ref{fig:archimedes} shows that, for $\textrm{SNR} < 9$ dB, the MLP decoder with $n=2$ performs better than the $1$:$2$ Archimedes' spiral with ML decoder.
+However, when the MMSE decoder is employed for the $1$:$2$ Archimedes' spiral, its performance is better than the MLP decoder for the entire range of \textrm{SNR}.
+Fig.~\ref{fig:archimedes} also depicts the performance of spiral-like curves from \cite{Saleh2011} with discretized MMSE decoder.
+This analog code is based on the double-intertwined Archimedes’ spiral with nearly uniformly spaced spiral arms.